 Why did the Academy create the Biologics Dashboard?

 - The AAOS Biologics Dashboard was created to assist AAOS Members in navigating the status of biologic-based interventions, including acceptable uses and levels of supporting evidence.
-The online dashboard is a dynamic, interactive tool that aggregates the various types of orthobiologics products that are currently available to orthopaedic surgeons in an easily searchable database.

 What is the intent of the tool?